Edda Magnason

-Edda Karin Hjartardóttir Magnason (born 22 August 1984) is a Swedish singer-songwriter, musician and film actress of Icelandic descent.
+Edda Karin Hjartardóttir Magnason (born 22 August 1984) is a Swedish singer-songwriter, musician and actress.
 She has released three albums, Edda Magnason (2010), Goods (2011), and Woman Travels Alone (2014).
 She has also released a soundtrack album, Monica Z - Musiken från filmen (2013).
 She made her debut as an actress in the film Waltz for Monica, playing the leading role of Monica Zetterlund.

 Early life

 Magnason grew up in Lövestad, a tiny village near Ystad, Sweden, but her father is, as her name suggests, from Iceland.
 One of seven children, she began composing her own pieces on the piano early on in childhood, dreaming of becoming a classical concert pianist.

 When she was 16 she began writing electronic song-based pop music with English lyrics that she made into demo recordings.
 Some of these songs were used on the soundtrack of the 2002 Swedish film Hot Dog.

 In 2004, she studied music composition in Gotland, then moved back to Malmö to take an active part in the music scene there.

-She has developed a uniquely personal, eclectic music style which has been described as "a seamless blend of jazz, pop, folk song and classical music," with a vocal style reminiscent of Björk or Kate Bush.
+She has developed a personal, eclectic music style which has been described as "a seamless blend of jazz, pop, folk song and classical music," with a vocal style reminiscent of Björk or Kate Bush.